 So, let’s dive in on what to do when your baby wakes up crying from naps:

 1. Feed your baby after waking up

-Feeding your baby after waking up also has an extra advantage: you don’t have to worry about digestion issues during nap.
+Feeding him after waking up also has an extra advantage: you don’t have to worry about digestion issues during the nap.
 No lying down flat on his back after he had just eaten, susceptible to spit-up and reflux.
 No discomfort as he digests, or gas that stays stuck while he’s trying to sleep.

-Note: If you notice that your baby guzzles down milk (instead of dozing off mid-feed), there’s a good chance he’s simply hungry.
+That said, if you notice that he guzzles down milk (instead of dozing off mid-feed), there’s a good chance he’s simply hungry.
 Make sure you’re offering plenty of milk throughout the day and that he’s gaining enough weight.

 2. Sleep train your baby